quentinwendegass/Create-Gulp-Project/README.md

 Enables css autoprefixing in the build.

 ### concat
-Concatenates all files that are in a folder sorted by filename.
+Concatenates all files that are in a folder.
 The output file is names after the folder.

 ##### Options

+* order: Array of file names that should be ordered relative to the corresponding build directory.

 * buildTasks: Specifies what build processes should be concatenated (Default: ["js", "css"])

 ##### Example:

+**Directory Structure:**
 ```
 ├── dist
 │   └── js